Numerical Separators

 About Graham Shawcross

-Architect PhD student at Edinburgh University Interested in order, rhythm and pattern in Architectural Design
+Architect PhD Edinburgh University Interested in order, rhythm and pattern in Architectural Design

 This entry was posted in Aperiodic Tiling, Architecture, Classification, Enumeration, Logic and tagged , , .
 Bookmark the permalink.